Bethesda Methodist Chapel, Hanley: Restoration

 The Historic Chapels Trust obtained an estimate for the restoration, which amounted to £2.5m.
 Unable to meet the full amount, the Trust decided to undertake the restoration in phases.
 The first phase was completed in September 2007 at a cost of nearly £900,000, which included weatherproofing and major works to the roof.
 Of the money raised for this, £262,500 came from the Heritage Lottery Fund, £200,000 from English Heritage, £250,000 from Stoke-on-Trent City Council, and a further £20,000 was raised locally.
 The second phase of restoration commenced in August 2010 and was completed a year later.
 The Trust spent £600,000 restoring the galleries, staircases and pulpits, replacing the organ and renovating the exterior ironwork.
 Funds are currently being raised for the final phase of restoration, which will include installation of a new heating and lighting system.

 The Historic Chapels Trust has set out a plan which identifies 27 potential uses for the building.
 These include concerts, weddings and civil partnerships, conferences and use as an exhibition space.

+It was reported in January 2025 that, since the Historic Chapels Trust is being wound up, the chapel is being sold to Re-Form Heritage, a charity based at Middleport Pottery in Burslem, Stoke-on-Trent.
+It is planned that the building will be a centre for education, with spaces for exhibitions and performances.
+Dr Alasdair Brooks, chief executive of Re-Form Heritage, said that work would start this year, with completion in 2026.

+In August 2025, the chapel was awarded a grant of £521,737 by Historic England, to fund work including restoration of the interior and structural repairs.
+The grant is one of 37 given to projects by the Heritage at Risk Capital Fund, a special 1-year, £15 million fund.